Skimmia japonica ssp. reevesiana

 Native to (or naturalized in) Oregon:

 - Broadleaf evergreen, low growing shrub, 1-3 ft (0.3-0.9 m) high and 2-3 ft (0.6-0.9 m) wide.
 Leaves simple, alternate, lanceolate or oblong lanceolate, 2.5-10 cm long and 2-2.5 cm wide, leathery, acuminate tip, wedge-shaped base, margin smooth (entire), dark green above, light green below.
-Flowers are in terminal clusters 5-7.5 cm long, fragrant, white, each about 1 cm wide, 5-parted, both male and female parts present (bisexual).
+Flowers are in terminal clusters 5-7.5 cm long, fragrant, white, each about 1 cm wide, 5-parted, both male and female parts present (bisexual, self-fertile).
 Fruit crimson, more or less spherical, about 8 mm long, persist into winter.

 - Part shade to shade, prefers moist, acid, high organic matter soils, seldom needs pruning.
 Attractive in a container.
 It is self-fruitful in contrast to S. japonica which requires both male and female plants.
 The bisexual flowers of S. reevesiana are helpful in distinguishing it from S. japonica.

 - Hardy to USDA Zone (6)7 Native to China and east Asia.

 - Presumably this plant is as poisonous as S. japonica, which can cause cardiac arrest if large quantities are ingested.
 The red fruit is the usual cause of poisoning.